Skip to main content

 cd MatrixOS

-4. Initialize Matrix OS repo
+4. Initialize Matrix OS repository:

 git submodule update --init